simonqq21/Raspberry-Pi-Weather-Logger/README.md

 ## Status and Plans:
 The RPi datalogger and the data analysis and visualization program is functionally complete, and a web based front-end will be created for this soon.
 While the program is satisfactorily organized as of now, future cleaning and streamlining may be done.

+The project will be in the form of a Python Flask application.

+### Specifications and Objectives for Web Application:
+- Main page
+    - The main page shows the latest weather data recorded from the sensors.
+    - The data on page is updated every time new data is read from the sensors.
+    - The units of pressure and temperature on the main page can be changed.
+    - The instantaneous data can be downloaded as a text file with the date and time taken as the filename.
+    - The date and time on the main page is updated every time new data is read.
+    - The main page contains a link to the weather data history page.
+- Log history page
+    -The weather data history page displays weather statistics, weather graph, and times of the day when the minimum and maximum values were recorded for each day.
+    - Selecting a day on the data selector will load the processed weather data for that day processed with an interval of 5 minutes.
+If the day selected is before today, it will load existing processed data if it exists.
+If it does not exist, it will generate the processed data from the raw data of the selected day.
+If the day selected is today, it will always generate new data so that the latest weather values taken will be considered.
+If the day selected is a day that comes after today, it will empty all fields and display an error message.
+    - There is a button to download the summarized info as a human readable text file.
+    - There is a link to redirect back to the main page.
+    - There is an option to change the units of the temperature and pressure data.